akto-api-security/tests-library/remediation/SENSITIVE_DATA_EXPOSURE_OPENAI_TOKEN.md

 ### Step 5: RBAC (Role-Based Access Control)

 Implement RBAC to restrict the level of access provided to different roles/users in your application.

-### Step 6: Regular Audit and Update

-Regularly update your dependencies, review access controls and perform audits to ensure the security of your data.